Light effects on circadian rhythm: Secondary

 While light has direct effects on circadian rhythm, there are indirect effects seen across studies.
 Seasonal affective disorder creates a model in which decreased day length during autumn and winter increases depressive symptoms.
 A shift in the circadian phase response curve creates a connection between the amount of light in a day (day length) and depressive symptoms in this disorder.
 Light seems to have therapeutic antidepressant effects when an organism is exposed to it at appropriate times during the circadian rhythm, regulating the sleep-wake cycle.

 In addition to mood, learning and memory become impaired when the circadian system shifts due to light stimuli, which can be seen in studies modeling jet lag and shift work situations.
 Frontal and parietal lobe areas involved in working memory have been implicated in melanopsin responses to light information.

 "In 2007, the International Agency for Research on Cancer classified shift work with circadian disruption or chronodisruption as a probable human carcinogen."

 Exposure to light during the hours of melatonin production reduces melatonin production.
 Melatonin has been shown to mitigate the growth of tumors in rats.
 By suppressing the production of melatonin over the course of the night rats showed increased rates of tumors over the course of a four-week period.

 Artificial light at night causing circadian disruption additionally impacts sex steroid production.
 Increased levels of progestogens and androgens was found in night shift workers as compared to "working hour" workers.

-The proper exposure to light has become an accepted way to alleviate some of the effects of SAD.
+The proper exposure to light has become an accepted way to alleviate some of the effects of seasonal affective disorder (SAD).
 In addition exposure to light in the morning has been shown to assist Alzheimer patients in regulating their waking patterns.

 In response to light exposure, alertness levels can increase as a result of suppression of melatonin secretion.
 A linear relationship has been found between alerting effects of light and activation in the posterior hypothalamus.

 Disruption of circadian rhythm as a result of light also produces changes in metabolism.